 SSDI and Depression

 Depression is all too common in the United States.
-One 2020 study showed that nearly one in 10 people aged 12 and up reported suffering from depression within the previous 12 months.
-Of course, that doesn’t mean that one in 10 people is unable to engage in substantial gainful activity (SGA).
+In 2023, 29.0% of Americans have been diagnosed with depression at some point in their lifetime.
+Of course, that doesn’t mean all 29% are unable to engage in substantial gainful activity (SGA).
 In other words, not everyone who suffers from depression meets the Social Security Administration’s (SSA’s) definition of “disabled.”

 Symptoms of Depression